Element-Zero

 a visual journey

-It’s a blessing and a challenge to work with a visual artist like you to develop a visual identity.
+It’s a blessing and a challenge to work with a visual artist to develop her/his visual identity.
+After Gianluca newly awarded photography book, we felt compelled to start renewing the entire brand identity embarking on a long journey.

 War and Peace, the Making of